 “People here are very nice, friendly,” Sandra said.
 “It’s just really been good.”

-Forty-five miles away in Duarte, the Johnsons also believe they made the right decision They spent the last four decades living in in Pasadena and are happily settled in at Westminster Gardens.
+Forty-five miles away in Duarte, the Johnsons also believe they made the right decision They spent the last four decades living in Pasadena and are happily settled in at Westminster Gardens.

 “We decided we were only going to move every 40 years,” Susan joked.